Back to Blog

 Understanding Authentication: The Digital Valet Key

 Before your application can ask for anything, it needs to prove it has permission.
-This is where authentication comes in.
-TikTok's API handles this using a secure, industry-standard protocol called OAuth 2.0.
+TikTok uses OAuth 2.0 for this.

 User vs. Client Authentication

-• User-based Authentication: This is the one you’ll use most often.
-It’s for when your app needs to do something for a specific user, like uploading a video to their profile or pulling their private analytics.
-The user has to explicitly log in and grant your app permission to do these things.
+• User-based Authentication: For actions on behalf of a specific user, like uploading a video to their profile or pulling their private analytics.
+The user has to explicitly log in and grant permission.

-Choosing the right method is simple: if your app touches personal data or performs actions for a user, you need user-based authentication.
-If not, client-based will do the trick.
+The rule is simple: if your app touches personal data or acts for a specific user, you need user-based auth.
+Otherwise, client-based is fine.

 Scopes: Defining the Permissions

-When a user connects their account, they’re shown a consent screen that clearly lists everything the app wants to do.
-These are the scopes.
-For example, your app might request permissions like:
+Scopes are the specific permissions your app requests during authorization.
+When a user connects their account, they see a consent screen listing everything the app wants to do.
+For example:

-• user.info.basic: Allows the app to access basic profile info like a username and avatar.
+• user.info.basic: Access basic profile info like username and avatar.

 Diving Into the Key TikTok API Endpoints